Sapelo Island: In popular culture

-R. J. Reynolds' grandson Patrick Reynolds and author Tom Shachtman co-authored The Gilded Leaf: Triumph, Tragedy and Tobacco - Three Generations of the R. J. Reynolds Fortune and Family, which offers an unvarnished view of R. J. Reynolds, Jr. during the time he owned Sapelo.
+R. J. Reynolds' grandson Patrick Reynolds and author Tom Shachtman co-authored The Gilded Leaf: Triumph, tragedy, and tobacco – three generations of the R. J. Reynolds fortune and family, which offers an unvarnished view of R. J. Reynolds, Jr. during the time he owned Sapelo.

-Author Tom Poland wrote a novel titled Forbidden Island ...
-An Island Called Sapelo.
+Author Tom Poland wrote a novel titled Forbidden Island ... an Island Called Sapelo.

-Singer Larry Jon Wilson has recorded a song titled "Sapelo", which is about the island on the album Testifying - The Country Soul Revue.
+Singer Larry Jon Wilson has recorded a song titled "Sapelo", which is about the island on the album Testifying: The Country Soul Revue.

-Author and island resident Michele Nicole Johnson published the photograph book, Sapelo Island's Hog Hammock, in 2009.
+Author and island resident Michele Nicole Johnson published the photograph book Sapelo Island's Hog Hammock in 2009.

-Author T. C. Boyle set his 1990 novel East is East on a fictional island in Georgia, much of which resembles Sapelo Island, such as the presence of Hog Hammock and proximity to Darien.
+Author T. C. Boyle set his 1990 novel East Is East on a fictional island in Georgia, much of which resembles Sapelo Island, such as the presence of Hog Hammock and proximity to Darien.

-An episode of Season 6 of the Discovery Channel show Dirty Jobs featured the termite research program at the University of Georgia Marine Institute on Sapelo Island.
+An episode of Season 6 of the show Dirty Jobs featured the termite research program at the University of Georgia Marine Institute on Sapelo Island.

+The Sapelo Island National Estuarine Research Reserve (NERR) hosts a Podcast titled ‘Sapelo NERRds’ about the research being conducted on the island and across Coastal Georgia.

 An episode of ESPN's Outside the Lines was filmed on Sapelo Island and the Hog Hammock community in 2013, documenting the childhood of Allen Bailey and telling the community's story and current property tax issues.

-The Podcast Uncivil published on 10/11/17 was mostly based on the experience of local Gullah people struggling to keep their land and culture intact, despite many legal struggles.
+The podcast Uncivil was mostly based on the experience of local Gullah people struggling to keep their land and culture intact despite many legal struggles.
 "A 19th century promise, and a 21st century betrayal.
 The past and present of 40 acres and a mule."

+PBS America Reframed has an episode on Sapelo.
+About 90 minutes, it includes extensive footage of interviews of Cornelia Walker Bailey and her family.

+Ronda Rich has written an adventure novel set on the island, Sapelo Island.
+It is "a Stella Bankwell mystery".